Trump creates one new job.

 Whether you've been with me since the beginning, or just joining me now, take a second and remind yourself that this is a marathon, not a sprint.
 Because Tweets don't change the world.
 You do.
 This is going to require persistence.
 It's going to require focus.
 And, it's going to require better media habits.

 To get there, we have to make WTFJHT sustainable.
-So, if you find WTFJHT valuable, now would be a fabulous fucking time to make a donation and pledge your support so I can continue to tell you what the fuck just happened today.
+So, if you find WTFJHT valuable, now would be a fabulous fucking time to make a contribution and pledge your support so I can continue to tell you what the fuck just happened today.